antonmi/espec/README.md

 ```
 `:only` — generate specs only for functions listed (list of {function, arity} tuples).

 And `:import` to test a function defined in the module without referring to the module name.Default is `false`.
-Use this option with care because you can clash with another modules.
+Use this option with care because you can clash with other modules.

 There are three types of specs can be generated based on docs.